 Leadership and Staff

 Rachel Herman, Founder and Executive Director, worked in Development at the American Society for the Prevention of Cruelty to Animals (ASPCA) for several years before transitioning to PAWS NY full-time in January 2012.
 She also served as Secretary on the Board of Directors for Young Nonprofit Professionals Network.
 As founder of PAWS NY, Ms. Herman brings her vision to the Board as well as her passion for protecting the welfare of animals.
 Ms. Herman has two cats, Wylee and Milo.
 Wylee, whom she adopted from the ASPCA in 2004, enjoys playing soccer and fetch, and he does not enjoy sharing Ms. Herman with others.
-Milo is a stray cat Ms. Herman rescued off the street in Brooklyn, and despite her initial decision to find him a home, hasn’t parted with him since.
+Milo is a stray cat Ms. Herman rescued off the street in Brooklyn while coming home from one of the very first PAWS NY client intakes.
+Despite her initial decision to find him a home, she hasn’t parted with him since.
 Ms. Herman received her B.A in Political Science with a minor in Crime and Justice from the University of Michigan and her Master of Public Administration from NYU’s Robert F. Wagner Graduate School of Public Service, where she specialized in Public and Nonprofit Management and Policy.

-Carrie Nydick, Program Director, is a licensed Clinical Social Worker and native New Yorker who has been working in the social services field for almost 8 years.
-Early in her career Ms. Nydick worked with Doctors of the World, assisting survivors of torture seeking political asylum in the United States, and later moved on to the Red Cross, helping families who were affected by natural disasters.
-Ms. Nydick has also worked with dually diagnosed clients at FEGS and survivors of torture at the International Institute of New Jersey, providing both with individualized and culturally appropriate psychotherapy.
-For the last four years Ms. Nydick has been working with New York Harm Reduction Educators, first as Social Worker and currently as the Coordinator of various programs.
-Ms. Nydick holds a Master of Science in Social Work from Columbia University and is certified in Animal-Assisted Activities, Therapy, and Learning from the University of Denver.
-She has experience volunteering with a therapeutic horseback riding program as well as fostering cats and dogs.
-Ms. Nydick believes strongly in the power of the human-animal bond and the immense benefits that animals bring to our lives.
-She currently shares her home and life with Emmylou, a mixed breed dog who was rescued from a high-kill shelter.
-Emmylou adopted Ms. Nydick in 2013 and quickly settled in to a life of hiking, napping and eating.
+Carrie Nydick Finch, Deputy Director, Programs and Strategy, is a licensed Clinical Social Worker and native New Yorker who has been working in the social services field for almost 14 years.
+Early in her career Ms. Finch worked with Doctors of the World, and later moved on to the Red Cross.
+Ms. Finch has also worked with dually diagnosed clients at FEGS, survivors of torture at the International Institute of New Jersey, and active drug users at New York Harm Reduction Educators, providing individualized and culturally appropriate psychotherapy as well as overseeing program development and implementation.
+Ms. Finch holds a Master of Science in Social Work from Columbia University and is certified in Animal-Assisted Activities, Therapy, and Learning from the University of Denver.
+She is certified as a Therapeutic Horseback Riding Instructor with PATH International, and has experience fostering cats and dogs.
+Ms. Finch believes strongly in the power of the human-animal bond and the immense benefits that animals bring to our lives.
+She currently shares her home and life with Emmylou, a rescue mutt.
+Emmylou adopted Ms. Finch in 2013 and quickly settled in to a life of hiking, napping and eating.